Benefits of Nasal Breathing: Why Nasal Breathing Matters

 According to recent research, mouth breathing can negatively affect your facial structure, leading to changes in jaw and facial development.

-Typically, mouth breathers are linked to specific growth patterns, such as a longer face (vertical growth), a smaller upper and lower jaw, and a shorter base of the skull.
+Typically, breathing through your mouth is linked to specific growth patterns, such as a longer face (vertical growth), a smaller upper and lower jaw, and a shorter base of the skull.
 These may contribute to an overall imbalance in the facial structure, resulting in an underdeveloped jaw and ‘weak’ chin.

 In comparison, nasal breathing helps stimulate the growth of the upper and lower jaws, prevents overcrowding of teeth and increases oxygen intake.